 I have a working version of the architecture simulated in VHDL.
 It is synthesizable, and I have downloaded it to an Artix-7 development board - the Digilent Cmod.
 I have a few simple programs running with a UART interface.
-I have a bootloader running so I can load programs over the UART.
+I have a bootloader/monitor running so I can load programs over the UART.
 I've written a simple assembler to generate machine code I can send to the bootloader.
-And I've started my breadboard hardware build.
+I've finished a schematic and layout for making a PCB.

 Primary project goals:

 - Implements only one instruction - move

-- Can be built on a breadboard using a small number of simple DIP components (74xx TTL circuitry).
+- Can be built using a minimal number of simple DIP components (74xx TTL circuitry).

 - All components are active.
 No obsolete or hard-to-find components.
 All components in stock at popular distributors.